UCN-programming-3-jfk/ConcurrencySampleSolutions/README.md

-Here's the improved `README.md` file that incorporates the new content while maintaining the existing structure and information:

 # Concurrency Sample Solutions

 This repository contains practical examples demonstrating various database concurrency control techniques using C# and SQL Server.
 Each project addresses specific concurrency problems that commonly occur in multi-user database applications.